 Ron Kalifa OBE was appointed Deputy Chairman of Worldpay in 2013.
 Previously, he was Chief Executive Officer for over 10 years, building and leading Worldpay into the premier global payments company it is today.
 Worldpay is the pre-eminent FinTech company in Europe and is one of the largest payments companies globally.

 Ron has been a driving figure behind the success of Worldpay, one of the world's largest payments companies, which last year became the UK's most significant FinTech IPO when it listed on the London Stock Exchange.

 With over 15 years' experience within the global payments industry, Ron holds responsibility for the strategic direction of this FTSE 100 business which employs over 5,000 employees across 25 offices in 13 countries.
 Ron has extensive experience of the payments ecosystem - including card payments, cash management and trade finance and transaction banking.

 In March 2019, Ron was appointed as Chairman of Network International, the largest payments group in Africa and the middle East.
 Ron is also a director (leading on Payments Businesses and Digital Innovation) of UK Finance, a new trade body representing over 300 firms in the UK providing credit, banking, markets and payment-related services.
 He is also an independent consult to Advent and its advisers on a variety of issues, particularly in relation to new investment opportunities.

 Ron has spent part of his career in the USA as well as Europe.
 He was awarded an OBE in 2018 for services to the Financial Services and Technology.

 Dr Alice Maynard CBE is a Director of Future Inclusion Limited.
-She is a member of the Committee on Fuel Poverty; a non-executive director of HMRC; and a Member of the Grant Thornton Vibrant Economy Commission; and a member of the Rail Review Expert Challenge Panel.
+She is a member of the Committee on Fuel Poverty; a non-executive director of HMRC; a Member of the Grant Thornton Vibrant Economy Commission; and a member of the Rail Review Expert Challenge Panel.
 Alice was the Chair of the NICE Guideline Committee, which published guidance on Improving Adult Social Care Users' Experience and was the Chair of TfL's Independent Disability Advisory Group from 2009-2016.

 Alice is a Fellow of the Institute of Directors and a Fellow of the RSA.